Medici Chapel

 Similar things to do in Florence

-About Medici Chapel
+About Medici Chapels

 The Medici Chapel, located within the Basilica of San Lorenzo, is a masterpiece of Renaissance art and architecture.
 This stunning chapel houses the tombs of the powerful Medici family, with intricate sculptures by Michelangelo and a magnificent dome in the Cappella dei Principi.
 Explore this historical marvel with skip-the-line access and guided tours for a deeper dive into Florence's rich heritage.

-Why visit Medici Chapel?
+Why visit Medici Chapels?

 Plan your visit